Construction starts Aug 2021. Commissioning mid-to-late 2022.

 Check out our fact sheets for all the guff, or send us your questions.

-This exciting project has been made possible thanks to funding received from the Australian Renewable Energy Agency (ARENA) – Advancing Renewables Program and the Government of Western Australia.
+This exciting project has been made possible thanks to funding received from the Australian Renewable Energy Agency’s (ARENA) Advancing Renewables Program and the WA Government’s Renewable Hydrogen Fund.